kwkou/815/articles/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-users.md

         private MobileServiceUser user;

         // Define a method that performs the authentication process
-        // using a Microsoft sign-in.
+        // using a MicrosoftAccount sign-in.
         private async System.Threading.Tasks.Task<bool> AuthenticateAsync()
         {
             string message;